FileEditor97/Nohi-bot-server-status/README.md

 - Dependencies version set to latest (at the time of this message)
 - Graph "fixed" and customized for my needs
 - Graphs are uploaded directly from bot's source foulder, rather than thru web server (as I'm not into js)
-- **User interface translated to russian**
 - More setup fields in config
 - Removed unwanted code
 - Removed web-server as it's not required
+- Refresh button
+- (experimental) Playerlist format changed to more compact (especialy for viewing on mobile)
+- Timezone problem fixed, now it's more flexible for configuration.

 ## To-do List
-- Add bot shutdown(restart) command
+~- Add bot shutdown(restart) command~ (problematic)
 - Fix graph's element to look better(?)
-- Figure out what with timezones, summer time (they are a bit strangely implemented, resulting in time like 25:00 and further)
+~- Figure out what with timezones, summer time (they are a bit strangely implemented, resulting in time like 25:00 and further)~
 - Maintenance mode
-- (Possibly) Display other information about the server
-- Fix problem with image(graph) cutting off on mobile client
-- Option to toggle player data - time on server.
-Maybe change alltogether list to multiple collumns.
+- (Possibly) Display other information about the server ~- Fix problem with image(graph) cutting off on mobile client~ ~- Option to toggle player data - time on server.
+Maybe change alltogether list to multiple collumns. ~ (experimental for now)

 ## src/config.json